MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/1-introduction.md

 In this module, you:

-- Implement an Azure Resource Manager template by using Visual Studio Code and Azure CLI
+- Implement an Azure Resource Manager template by using Visual Studio Code
 - Declare resources and add flexibility to your template by adding resources, parameters, and outputs
-- Predict what changes would be made to your infrastructure by using the *what-if* switch

 ## Prerequisites